Becoming a Missionary of Africa

 You ask about the Missionaries of Africa.
 They tell you about the life and about the qualifications necessary – health, education, faith, age etc. If both of you are happy with this then a next step would be a visit in person to look at things more closely.
 Contacts would be maintained for a year or so to see how things develop, with no commitment either side.
 Visits might include staying with a community for a few days to get a feel of the life.
 With agreement from both sides, you would spend a longer time (some months) in a working MAfr community with some sort of social involvement and community life including prayer, meals and recreation in common.

 If you wish, and if you are accepted, you then continue to a two year period working in a MAfr community in a parish (usually in Africa but it could also be in an African context elsewhere).
 Here you live completely as a member of the community.
 After this comes the final period of study (4 years) in Africa or in Jerusalem.
-This involves all the obligatory studies asked for by the Church for ordination, or further professional studies for Brother candidates.
-In the final year of these studies you would be invited to take the Missionary Oath – dedicating your life to serving the people of Africa as a Missionary.
+This involves all the obligatory studies asked for by the Church for priestly ordination, or further professional studies for Brother candidates.
+In the final year of these studies you would be invited to take the Missionary Oath – dedicating your life to serving the people of Africa as a Missionary for life.
 The journey is long because no-one wants to rush into something they may regret.
 Sometimes people think, “But what if I pull out after several years preparation?
 Have I not wasted those years?”
 No. All these years are enriching in personal experience, academic education and occasions for self-knowledge.

-At each stage in the formation, there is a full consultation to see if you are happy to continue and if the Missionaries of Africa are happy that you do.
+At each stage in the formation, there is a full consultation to see if you are happy to continue and if the Missionaries of Africa are happy that you do so.
 But the Oath is not an end in itself.
 It is the beginning of a life in God at the service of the people of Africa.